 The (female) elephant sees.

 Each Sanskrit noun has its own gender.
-If a noun refers to a person or animal, it is usually easy to guess the noun's gender.
+If a noun refers to a person or animal, we can usually guess the noun's gender.
 But when a noun does not refer to a person or animal, it can be hard to guess what the gender should be.
 For example, consider the nouns below.
 None of these genders is obvious:

 Fortunately, we can usually guess a noun's gender by examining how its stem ends.
 We'll explain this more in a later lesson.